A Timeline of the Anthropic-Pentagon Dispute

 On February 24, US Defense Secretary Pete Hegseth gave Anthropic cofounder and CEO Dario Amodei a deadline: relent by 5:01 p.m. on Friday, February 27, and allow unrestricted use of the company's AI models “for all legal purposes.”

-On Wednesday, March 4, the Financial Times reported that Anthropic has reopened talks with the Pentagon, and The Washington Post reported that Claude is being used in the ongoing war against Iran.
+On Wednesday, March 4, the Financial Times reported that Anthropic had reopened talks with the Pentagon, and The Washington Post reported that Claude is being used in the ongoing war against Iran.

-On Monday, March 9, Anthropic sued the federal government in a California court, arguing the administration’s actions had caused it irreparable harm and requesting an injunction of the supply chain risk designation.
+On Monday, March 9, Anthropic sued the federal government in a Northern District of California court, arguing the administration’s actions had caused it irreparable harm and requesting an injunction of the supply chain risk designation.
+On the same day, it filed suit against the government in the Court of Appeals for the District of Columbia.

 The dispute raises a variety of political, legal, policy and ethical questions, and its outcome could set an important precedent for the relationship between AI firms and the US government.